At a glance

 What is Metamucil?

-Metamucil is the brand name of psyllium hydrophilic mucilloid (sill-i-yum hydr-droe-fill-ik myoo-sill-oid), a bulk-forming laxative and cholesterol-lowering product and produced by Procter and Gamble.
-Psyllium is made from the ripe seeds of various Plantago species.
-The seed coating is high in hemicellulose mucilage, which swells in the presence of water.
+Metamucil is the brand name of psyllium hydrophilic mucilloid or isabgol, a bulk-forming laxative and cholesterol-lowering product produced by Procter and Gamble.
+Psyllium is made from hulls of ripe Plantago ovata seeds.
+The seed coating of P.ovata is high in hemicellulose mucilage, which swells when it comes into contact with water.

 Psyllium has not been FDA approved for use with cats but is commonly prescribed by veterinarians to treat constipation and diarrhea in cats and dogs; it is available by prescription and over the counter.

-Bulk-forming laxatives are helpful in cats whose constipation is caused by too little fibre or where straining to defecate poses a risk.
+Bulk-forming laxatives are helpful in cats whose constipation is caused by too little fibre or for cats where straining to defecate poses a risk.

 The small intestine doesn’t absorb psyllium, instead, it passes into the large intestine and absorbs water which forms a gel-like substance (mucilage) that adds bulk to the stool.
-This helps to soften hard, dry feces and a large, soft stool stimulates intestinal contractions (peristalsis) and increase intestinal transit time to move the stool along and out of the body via the anus.
+This helps to soften hard, dry feces and increases bulk which stimulates colon contractions to move the stool out of the body via the anus.

-Psyllium can also help to add bulk and firm up watery stools associated with diarrhea and inflammatory bowel disease.
+Psyllium can also help to add bulk and firm up watery stools associated with diarrhea and inflammatory bowel disease and slows down the passage of feces through the colon.

-The recommended dosage for cats is 1 – 4 teaspoons of unflavoured psyllium once or twice per day added to wet cat food.
-Be sure the cat is properly hydrated.
+The recommended dosage for cats is 1 – 4 teaspoons of unflavoured psyllium once or twice per day added to canned food.
+It is extremely important to ensure the cat is well hydrated while taking Metamucil as it draws fluid from the GI tract.

 Do not give Metamucil (or any other over the counter medication) to your cat without first consulting a veterinarian.
-There are several causes of constipation which may require medical intervention.
+There are several causes of constipation that may require medical intervention.

 How long before Metamucil takes effect?